daniel8192/daniel8192/README.md

 ### Hi there, I'm [Daniel](https://github.com/daniel8192) 👋

-My name is Daniel Hillinger and I'm a Site Reliability Engineer.
+My name is Daniel Hillinger and I work as a Site Reliability Engineer - Transformation Lead.
 I'm from Munich and currently working at [Value Transformation Services](https://www.v-tservices.com/).

 I had worked as

 - Senior Consultant with AWS and Azure and a trainer for various Oracle and AWS topics
 - Oracle database administrator with a focus on high availability (Dataguard, RAC, Grid) and engineered systems (Exadata)
 - Solaris and Linux system administrator